What Do You Do With An Old Camera?

-As technology has improved, many of us have moved from those old film-using cameras to digital cameras and phones.
+As technology improved, many of us begin to shift away from old film-using cameras to digital cameras and phones.
 Majority of the people are utilizing their smartphones as a source of communication and as well as cameras and internet usage.
-However, that doesn’t mean those old cameras have to be disappeared.
-You may find that you still have one or more floating around in closets, boxes or in the attic.
+However, that doesn’t mean those old cameras have become extinct.
+You may be able to dig up one or two old-fashioned cameras in your closet or in your attic.

 Donate It to a Charity

-Groups like The One Shot Project, NYC Salt, and The Film Photography Project are great places to donate your old camera.
-They represent some worthwhile causes that can allow your camera to help children either in the U.S or other countries or help with telling the stories of those who have been long ignored.
+Organizations such as The One Shot Project, NYC Salt, and The Film Photography Project are great places to donate your old camera.
+These organizations are able to utilize the old cameras to help children all over the world.

 Keep it as a Back-Up Option

 Use It as a Teaching Method

-A younger child can have a lot of fun with an old film camera, and it’s something they can use to show you that they would be capable of taking care of a more expensive item.
-Not to mention, if they do happen to lose or break it, then it won’t be losing much or have to worry about replacing them immediately.
+A younger child can have a lot of fun with an old film camera, and it’s something they can use to show you that they are capable of taking care of expensive items.
+Not to mention, if they do happen to break or lose them, then you won’t be losing much or have to worry about replacing them immediately.

-While the film might feel like an ancient, outdated method when compared to your digital camera, it can be nice to step back into the old times and use an old fashion camera.
+While the film might feel like an ancient, outdated method compared to your digital camera, it can be nice to step back into the old times and use an old fashion camera.
 Some users may even emphasize that film cameras have vintage quality photos that cannot be replicated with modern-day digital cameras.

 Consider Donating It to a School

-Schools can often be in need of donations for their various classes.
+Schools can often be in need of donations in order to teach their classes effectively.
 If teachers and staff need to use cameras as part of their teaching, they may appreciate the gift of a working camera.
-There are also sometimes photography classes and groups like student council who would appreciate having a camera on hand.
+Also, there are times when photography classes or groups such as student council, who would appreciate having a camera for their classes or groups.